vladtf/message-passing-azure/README.md

 # Message Passing Performance Project

 This project demonstrates a message passing architecture utilizing Azure Service Bus.
-Infrastructure is provisioned using Terraform, and a Python application is provided for sending and receiving messages.
+Infrastructure is provisioned using Terraform, and both Python and C# applications are provided for sending and receiving messages.

 ## Table of Contents